zeropingheroes/lanager/README.md

     ```
     APP_DEBUG=false
     APP_ENV=production
-    LOG_CHANNEL=stack
     ```

 ## Troubleshooting

 - Enable debugging in your `.env` file.

-- [Create an issue](https://github.com/zeropingheroes/lanager/issues) with the error message(s) you see.
+- [Create an issue](https://github.com/zeropingheroes/lanager/issues) with error messages from the browser or the log files in `/var/www/lanager/storage/logs/`

-- If you don't see an error message, in your `.env` file:
-    - set `LOG_CHANNEL=stack`
-    - check for errors in `/var/www/lanager/storage/logs/laravel.log`

 ## Getting started